Mastercard/flow/doc/src/main/markdown/further.md

 ## Log capture

 Diagnosing unexpected system behaviour is made vastly easier if system logs are available.
-It's possible to include log content in the test execution report by providing an implementation of the [`LogCapture`][LogCapture] interface when you build the `Flocessor` object, via the `logs()` method.
+It's possible to include log content in the test execution report by providing an implementation of the [`LogCapture`][LogCapture] interface when you build the `Flocessor` object, via the [`logs()`][AbstractFlocessor.logs(LogCapture)] method.

 Note that the assertion components will not make any assumptions about the format of the `LogEvent.time` field - it is up to the `LogCapture` implementation to put events in chronological order.
 It is recommended that the `time` values are compatible with [Date.parse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse) - the html report is then able to enhance the log view with an elapsed time display.